-When the summer heat strikes, it can be tempting stay inside with the A/C. But going outside becomes much more bearable with a cold drink in hand.
+When the summer heat strikes, it can be tempting stay inside with the air conditioning.
+But going outside becomes much more bearable with a cold drink in hand.
 This summer, stay cool with three delicious fruit slush recipes.

-Made with fresh fruit and juices, these slushies are great alternatives to soda.
-They also bring the taste of the tropics, no matter where you’re vacationing.
+Made with fresh fruit and juices, these slushies are great alternatives to soda and offer a healthy option no matter where you’re vacationing.
 Keep reading and bookmark this page to save these recipes for later!

 3 Fruit Slush Recipes for Summer